top of page

 Our Faculty

-From the early age of 3, Kim followed in her mum’s footsteps and began her dance journey and performing at the Rainbow School of Dance under the guidance of Mary Forrester in Portsmouth, Hampshire.
+From the age of 3, Kim stepped into the world of dance, following in her mother’s footsteps at the renowned Rainbow School of Dance in Portsmouth, under the guidance of Mary Forrester.

-“P.H.A.D was the obvious name choice for the dance school in memory of my Mum.
-She inspired me not only as a dancer, but to also work hard and be dedicated to succeed in life”
+“P.H.A.D. was the obvious name for the school, in memory of my mum.
+She inspired me not just as a dancer, but as a person: to work hard, stay kind, and believe in myself.”

 Other Work Credits Include –